The quantum solitons atomtronic interference device

-AQUID's studied so far works with bosons with repulsive interactions.
-Atomtronic platforms, though, allow to access much wider physical scenarios that are difficult, if not impossible, to consider otherwise.
-Here, we work with a quantum many-body system of bosons with {\it attractive} interaction.
-Such a many-body system was recently demonstrated to be sustaining quantum analog of bright solitons\cite{naldesi2019rise,polo2019exact}.
-Such a system, potentially leads to a quantum enhancement of sensitivity to variation of effective magnetic flux beyond the quantum standard limit \cite{naldesi2019angular}.
-At the same time, one dimensional (1D) attracting bosons with localized impurity are very interesting many-body systems.
-In this context, Kane and Fisher seminal work on fermionic Luttinger liquids defines a true paradigm for the physics of the system.
-Accordingly, in the renormalization group sense, a single localized impurity in attractive (repulsive) fermionic system is suppressed (enhanced) by the interaction\cite{kane1992transport}.
-Our system does not fall in the Kane-Fisher scheme for several order of reasons.
+AQUIDs studied so far have been focused on bosons with repulsive interactions.
+Atomtronic platforms, though, allow access to much wider physical scenarios that are difficult, if not impossible, to consider otherwise.
+For instance, bosonic mixtures with attractive and repulsive inter- intra-species interactions \cite{richaud2019pathway}, systems with losses \cite{naether2015stationary} as well as currents in open Bose-Hubbard quantum system have been studied \cite{bychek2020open} Here, we work with a quantum many-body system of bosons with {\it attractive} interaction.
+In one spatial dimension, such a many-body system, recently demonstrated to be sustaining the quantum analog of bright solitons\cite{naldesi2019rise,polo2019exact}, potentially leads to an enhancement of sensitivity to variation of effective magnetic flux beyond the quantum standard limit \cite{naldesi2019angular}.
+At the same time, one dimensional (1D) attracting bosons with a localized impurity are very interesting many-body systems.
+In this context, the seminal work of Kane and Fisher on fermionic Luttinger liquids defines a true paradigm for the physics of the system.
+Accordingly, in the renormalization group sense, a single localized impurity in an attractive (repulsive) fermionic system is suppressed (enhanced) by the interaction\cite{kane1992transport}.
+Our system does not fall in the Kane-Fisher scheme for several reasons.
 First, our system is made of attracting bosons.
-In fact, despite low energy attractive fermions are expected to behave as repulsive bosons \cite{cazalilla2004bosonizing,cazalilla2011one}, attractive boson display a quadratic dispersion\cite{calabrese2007correlation}.
+In fact, despite low energy attractive fermions being expected to behave as repulsive bosons \cite{cazalilla2004bosonizing,cazalilla2011one,Krinner_2017}, attractive bosons display a quadratic dispersion\cite{calabrese2007correlation}.
 Recent studies do indicate that strongly attractive bosons (super Tonks regime) can define a Luttinger liquid, but such a state is a specific excited state \cite{astrakharchik2005beyond,batchelor2005evidence}.
 Second, our set up is of mesoscopic size.
 The persistent current for repulsive bosons on a mesoscopic-size ring was studied recently\cite{cominotti2014optimal}.
-In particular, the impurity result to be suppressed by interaction, but to a finite value, furthermore displaying a remarkable non-monotonous dependence of interaction.
+Particularly, the impurity results to be suppressed by interaction, but to a finite value, with the persistent current displaying a remarkable non-monotonous dependence on interaction.

 We note that at intermediate interactions the mesoscopic regimes of attractive bosons in presence of a localized impurity are not known.